wilsonh0/tp/docs/UserGuide.md

 **Behavior:**
 - When no NRIC provided: Marks all employees as **present**
 - When NRIC provided: For employees with NRIC that matches one of the NRICs on the list, they are marked as **absent**.
 Remaining employees are marked as **present**.
 NRICs in the list that do not match with any employee will be ignored and will not add up to the number count of absentees.
+Duplicated NRICs will be treated as just one NRIC of that alphanumerical sequence.

 **Format:**
 ```properties